janpieterk/gemeentekaart-core/README.md

 ## Basic usage

-To color the municipality areas of Amsterdam and Rotterdam with red and green, respectively, and create an SVG image:
+To color the municipality areas of Amsterdam and Rotterdam from 2007 with red and green, respectively, and create an SVG image:

 ```php